Chester on a Plate Food Tours Chester on a Plate Food Tours

 Food as an inspiration.

-People come on the Chester tours to discover delicious snacks, drink unique beverages, and basically have a chat and a laugh.
-Additionally, exploring Chester is a pure joy; food, drink and sightseeing is a perfect storm.
+People who book on food tours do it to discover delicious snacks, drink unique beverages, and basically have a chat and a laugh.
+Additionally, with us you’re exploring Chester which is a pure joy.
+Food, drink and sightseeing – a perfect storm.

 Food lovers, you will relish this very different day out.
-I hope to see you on a Food Tour of Chester soon!
+I hope to see you getting a Taste of Chester soon!

 Culture